Loss of Vision

 - Chemicals – we have seen many accidents where caustic chemicals splashed in an employee’s eyes.
 Depending on the type of chemical and the length of time it takes to fully flush the eyes, this type of injury can result in permanent blindness.

 Many machines that throw particles into the air could be fitted with proper guards to deflect or contain a significant number of these particles.
 This is called proper machine guarding, and many injuries occur at work due to improperly guarded machines.
-Our Boston workers’ compensation attorneys regularly handle cases involving machine guarding accidents and are available to further discuss your workplace accident.Signs of An Eye Injury
+Our law firm regularly handles cases involving machine guarding accidents and are available to further discuss your workplace accident.Signs of an Eye Injury